A-Star100/sonicbot/README.md

 2. What are the `['key'] * X` things?
    That is the key weighing system.
 Using it, certain keys will be pressed more than others via `random.choice()` in Python.
 Adjusting these values adjust the bias level per key.

+3. The bot doesn't work.
+   > [!WARNING]
+   > In order for this bot to work (especially on macOS), you **must** allow Terminal to control your computer.
+Why?
+Otherwise, the bot cannot send inputs.
+It's completely safe.
+If you're             worried, check the code.